qbb-project/echelon/Readme.md

 ~~~~~~~~~~~~~~~~~
 to install echelon in /usr/local (an other path can be specified using CMake standard methods), if you want.

-To generate the documentation using doxygen just type
+To generate the documentation using doxygen and sphinx just type
 ~~~~~~~~~~~~~~~~~{.bash}
 make doc
 ~~~~~~~~~~~~~~~~~